microsoft/busiotools/sensors/tracing/README.md

 4) After reboot, reproduce the problem
 5) Run StopPersistentSensorsTracing.cmd from an elevated command prompt
 6) Collect the traces and build information from C:\Windows\tracing
+7) Place the file SensorsTraces.etl at the top level of the bug attachments (outside of any folder or compressed .zip folder)

 The steps above are the recommended steps.
 Alternatively, if you think rebooting the system will lose the repro, do the following instead